mysecus/HaveIBeenPwned-ADCheck/README.md

 Once the file has been downloaded, transfer the extracted txt file to the domain controller.
 Due to [security concerns](https://blog.stealthbits.com/complete-domain-compromise-with-golden-tickets/), it's recommended to contain this process to the DC.
 This will be addressed later.

-## Create a copy of ntds.dit and the HKLM\SECURITY registry hive
+## Create a copy of ntds.dit and the HKLM\SYSTEM registry hive
 If you've ever tried navigating to %SystemRoot%\NTDS\ and copying the ntds.dit file, you've probably experienced that it's in-use and unable to be copied.
 Instead of shutting down the domain controller, pulling the hard drive, and copying the file, we can use a built in utility to make a copy of it.

 1. Open PowerShell as an administrator on the domain controller and open the NT Directory Service Utility: